Trump Tower meeting included more people beyond Russian lawyer

 "I never thought this would be such a big deal to be honest," the AP quotes Akhmetshin.

-The lawyer for Donald Trump Jr has not responded.
+The lawyer for Donald Trump Jr. has not responded.
 The White House has not commented yet either.

 NBC was first to report the extra person at the meeting.